noahcherry/nice-shield-v1/README.md

 ## Fork or clone the repo

 > [!IMPORTANT]
-> A convension I like to do is to name the repo/module starting with `nice` to signify that this is a nice!view module.
+> A convention I like to do is to name the repo/module starting with `nice` to signify that this is a nice!view module.
 > e.g if I was creating displays with star art, I'd name it something like `nice-star-display` or something similar.